In the week 30, your baby is

 At 30 weeks, you're getting closer to the big day!
 Your body is working hard, and your baby is growing strong.
 Keep going, mama—you're doing great!

-During week 30, your body is going through significant changes to accommodate your growing baby.
+During week 30, your body changes significantly to accommodate your growing baby.
 Here's what you can expect:

 Childbirth prep